beele/homebridge-unifi-protect-camera-motion/README.md

 ### How to enable rich notifications (with image preview):

-- Go to the settings of the camera in the Home app
+- Go to the settings of the camera view in the Home app
 - Each camera has an accompanying motion sensor
 - Enable notifications for the camera
-- whenever motion is detected you will get a notification from the home app with a snapshot from the camera
+- Whenever motion is detected you will get a notification from the home app with a snapshot from the camera

 ### For installation on the Raspberry Pi: